arduino/ArduinoCore-samd/README.md

 * INTVCC1 and INTVCC2 as used in Arduino are actually INTVCC0 and INTVCC1 in the datasheet.
 * pinPeripheral now handles disabling the DACs (if active).
 Note that on the L21, the DAC output would interfere with other peripherals if left enabled, even if the anaolog peripheral is not selected.
-* Five Flash Wait States are inserted automatically (NVMCTRL_CTRLA_AUTOWS) at 120MHz (or one wait states at 48MHz).
+* Five Flash Wait States are inserted automatically (NVMCTRL_CTRLA_AUTOWS) at 120MHz (or one wait state at 48MHz).
-* The D51 has a 4KB code/data cache which is enabled in this core.
+* The D51 has a 4KB code/data cache which is enabled by default in this core by using CORTEX_M_CACHE_ENABLED define in the boards variant.h.
 * The D51 and C21 use the minimum sampling time so that rail-to-rail and offset compensation works.
 The D21, D11, and L21 use the maximum sampling time.
 * Hardware errata: Do not use AR_INTREF_* with the ADC or DAC below 0C.
 It is OK to use AR_INTERNAL_*, AR_EXTERNAL_*, or AR_DEFAULT.
-* Hardware errata: VBAT mode is not funtional.
+* Hardware errata: VBAT mode is not functional.
 * Hardware errata: Do not alter BOD33 Disable fuse bit (use register instead).
 * Consult the SAM_D5x_E5x_Family_Errata document from Microchip for details and for more information on other errata.

 ### SAML21